heringerAgenor/bravi-technical-assessment/README.md

 - Docker-compose

 # Installation
-This project was built using [docker](https://docs.docker.com/engine/install/ubuntu/) and [docker-compose](https://docs.docker.com/compose/install/) in a linux system.
+The project was developed under [docker](https://docs.docker.com/engine/install/ubuntu/) and [docker-compose](https://docs.docker.com/compose/install/) in a linux system.
 Therefore, the recommended way of installation depends those tools.
 If you're in Windows, use [Docker Desktop](https://docs.docker.com/desktop/windows/install/).

 First of all, clone or download the repository.
 After that, open a shell in the **/app** folder inside the project.